T3Marius/T3-Jailbreak/README.md

    - Sadly, you can't put a prisoner model from config.
 You need to install PlayerModelChanger and set it as default.
    - Prisoner can use !heal command twice a round and if simon accepts he will get an healthshot.
    - Rebel: When a prisoner shoots or hurt a ct he becomes rebel and turns red announcing everyone in chat.
+   - If the rebel gives up and Simon forgives him , his weapons will be stripped.

+- Queue Sistem:
+   - Prisoners can join the queue using !queue command if the ct team is full>
+   - You can set a special permission for queue system in config and that one will always be in fron of the queue.
+   - When a ct place is free, the first prisoner in queue will be moved to CT on round end.

+- Hud Text:
+   - A hud static text to show the Current Simon.
+(Soon to show the current guardians and prisoners).

+Guardians:
+   - All guardians can use !guns command and select their guns.
+They can also save them by checking the Save Weapons option.